It is very valuable to have a team that can carry on the business operations in your clinic without it having to rely on the business owner.

-As a clinic owner, as a business owner, whether you’re in startup or you’ve been in the game for a long time, you know that you wear many hats.
-And if we’re looking to automate, delegate or eliminate, systems are the foundations to be able to do that
+As a clinic owner, whether you’re in startup or you’ve been in the game for a long time, you know that you wear many hats.
+And if we’re looking to automate, delegate or eliminate, systems are the foundations to be able to do that.

 (5/7) Increasing the level of service delivery

-Since we have the system, we know what we need to do, how to do it, and when to do it.
-We will lessen the delays because we don’t have to figure out how to do the tasks first.
+Since we have the system, you know what we need to do, how to do it, and when to do it.
+It will lessen the delays because you don’t have to figure out how to do the tasks first.

-We minimize the unnecessary things we do during the tasks.
-It means that we can get it done faster and move on quickly to the next tasks.
+You minimize the unnecessary things we do during the tasks.
+It means that you can get it done faster and move on quickly to the next tasks.

 (6/7) Formation of New Habits